Skip to Content

 Retrieval-augmented generation (RAG) combines two steps:

-• Generate a response that cites and uses that context.
+2. Generate a response that uses that context.

-Instead of guessing, the model answers with your documentation, policies, and product truth.
+Instead of guessing, the model answers from your documentation, policies, and product truth.

 Why RAG changes support outcomes